Is there a silver lining to all of this?

 Now is the time to control your own destiny – act as if there is no government help coming and if it does it will be an unexpected bonus.
 The future of your business is up to you.

 How can you step up and lead?

-If you are a larger then “solo” driving school now is the time for strong leadership.
+If you are a larger than “solo” driving school now is the time for strong leadership.
 Sometimes during hardship, businesses will thrive because they are led by exceptional leaders who never lose faith.
 If you don’t have a dream team, is now the time to build your driving school by collaborating with other like-minded instructors?
 Start building your virtual dream team and get ready for when you open up for lessons again.
 Consider your extended network, in unexpected times sometimes unexpected collaborations emerge including working with a competitor to serve your students.
 Look for technology that can help you manage a Driving School run in this way, maybe over a few locations!

 Change, pivot, execute and adapt to a new reality

 The worldwide crisis has forced businesses of all sizes to adapt and evolve.
 The silver lining could be that businesses are forced to expedite their use of technology to make their team and their customers’ lives easier and better.
 Not all transformations rely on technologies but it can greatly aid by taking your business fully online.
 Going digital will be embraced like never before.
 Implement new systems that don’t necessarily rely on people.
 Some businesses have already got on the front foot and pivoted.
-Speed of execution counts and as a small business you have the ability to be more nimble than others.
+Speed of execution counts and as a small business, you have the ability to be more nimble than others.
 Don’t panic, instead, look for opportunities!

 Connect with your customers